kailash-manasarovar/statement/docs/timeline/2023/june.md

 !!! info
     - It's more likely that these other tunes were suggested to me by hackers on Twitter of course.
-    - At that class, the trumpet teacher asks me why I didn't bring them before.
+    - At that class, the trumpet teacher asks me why I didn't bring them before to play.

 - I'm aware everything is a big joke, and I'm the butt of the joke, but I'm not aware of the extent of it.
 - I mistakenly believe that only Domingo and his close associates are scheming against me.
-- The overwhelming feelings I'm having, and some of the things he says, make me suggest to myself that the trumpet teacher doesn't really want to be a part of it.
+- The overwhelming feelings I'm having, and some of the things the trumpet teachers says, make me suggest to myself that the trumpet teacher doesn't really want to be a part of it all.
 - I think Ana is just a lie, it was all so contrived, and she grinned at me on the stairs like I was an idiot.
-- It was all extremely confusing and I couldn't keep anything straight in my mind.
+- Everything that was happening was extremely confusing to me, and I couldn't keep anything straight in my mind.
-- I'm aware something's going to happen at the last class of the school year, and I tweet about that as the day approaches.
+- However, I'm aware something's going to happen at the last class of the school year, and I tweet about it as the day approaches.

+!!! tip "Am I being primed and prepared for that day"
+    - I wonder as part of the NLP suggestions was the last class with the trumpet teacher being set up as something significant.
+    - Certainly this "setting up of events I should be worried about" was an ongoing theme with the hackers, particularly in [August 2023](august.md#going-public-on-twitter) when I was so frightened I went public on Twitter.

 ## Sunday 11th June

 - I often go to the beach on Sundays.
-- As I'm walking down to the beach that afternoon, the trumpet teacher is driving towards me in a car, a beat up Peugeot 205.
+- As I'm walking down to the beach that afternoon, the trumpet teacher is driving towards me in a beat up, grey, Peugeot 205.
 - He sees me and takes a sharp, wheel-squealing turn into a no entry road.
-It's rather amusing to me.
+It's rather amusing.
 - I reminds me of the Truman Show and I feel like Truman.
 - I feel like he's coming back from scheming with Domingo and doesn't want me to see him.